-Each executive is eligible to receive an annual base salary, which may be adjusted at the discretion of our Board.

-Each of our named executive officers has the right to participate in any bonus plan or other incentive plans that we may develop or implement.

-Each executive is entitled to (1) participate in all equity, pension, savings and retirement plans, welfare and insurance plans, practices, policies, programs and perquisites of employment applicable generally to our senior executives, (2) receive reimbursement for reasonably incurred business expenses and (3) receive paid vacation and holiday time in accordance with policies generally applicable to our senior executives.
+We have a written employment agreement with Ms. Johnson pursuant to which she is eligible to receive an annual base salary, which may be adjusted at the discretion of our Board, has the right to participate in any bonus plan or other incentive plans that we may develop or implement, and is entitled to (1) participate in all equity, pension, savings and retirement plans, welfare and insurance plans, practices, policies, programs and perquisites of employment applicable generally to our senior executives, (2) receive reimbursement for reasonably incurred business expenses and (3) receive paid vacation and holiday time in accordance with policies generally applicable to our senior executives.

-Subject to earlier termination, including in the event of death, the employment agreement with each of Ms. Johnson and Ms. Walters-Hoffert provides for a two-year term (which lapsed in August 2019) that automatically renews for successive one-year terms unless either party provides notice of her intent not to renew at least 60 days prior to the applicable expiration date.
-Ms. Johnson and Ms. Walters-Hoffert may terminate her respective employment for good reason after giving us 14 days to correct or "cure" the circumstances giving rise to a termination for good reason, or for any reason other than for good reason a upon at least 14 days' prior written notice.
-We may terminate the employment of Ms. Johnson and Ms. Walters-Hoffert without prior written notice for cause, without cause on 14 days' prior written notice, or in the event of the executive's disability.
-Their employment agreement automatically terminates upon the executive's death.
-Our agreement with Mr. Fair is "at will," meaning that either he or we may terminate his employment at any time and for any reason, with or without cause.
+Subject to earlier termination, including in the event of death, our employment agreement with Ms. Johnson provides for a two-year term (which lapsed in August 2019) that automatically renews for successive one-year terms unless either party provides notice of intent not to renew at least 60 days prior to the applicable expiration date.
+Ms. Johnson may terminate her employment for good reason after giving us 14 days to correct or "cure" the circumstances giving rise to a termination for good reason, or for any reason other than for good reason a upon at least 14 days' prior written notice.
+We may terminate Ms. Johnson's employment without prior written notice for cause, without cause on 14 days' prior written notice, or in the event of her disability.
+Her employment agreement automatically terminates upon her death

-The following table summarizes our obligations and the payments and other benefits to which Ms. Johnson and Ms. Walters-Hoffert may be entitled if her employment is terminated for the reason specified, other than in connection with a change of control, which is discussed in the paragraph below the table.
+The following table summarizes our obligations and the payments and other benefits to which Ms. Johnson may be entitled if her employment is terminated for the reason specified, other than in connection with a change of control, which is discussed in the paragraph below the table.

 Reason for Termination Accrued Obligations (1) Cash Payments (2) Other Benefits (2) By us for cause.
 By the executive without good reason.
 Executive's death or disability.
 Executive elects not to renew agreement.
 We must pay the executive any accrued obligations as of the date of termination None.
 None.
 By us other than for cause.
 By the executive with good reason.
 We elect not to renew agreement.
-We must pay the executive any accrued obligations as of the date of termination We must pay the executive: any accrued but unpaid bonus (or a pro rata portion of such bonus) as of the date of termination; and an amount equal to a specified number of months of the executive's then-current base salary.
-(3) We must provide the executive continuing health benefits coverage for a specified number of months.
-(3)
+We must pay the executive any accrued obligations as of the date of termination We must pay the executive: any accrued but unpaid bonus (or a pro rata portion of such bonus) as of the date of termination; and an amount equal to 12 months of the executive's then-current base salary.
+We must provide the executive continuing health benefits coverage for 12 months.

-- (1) Consists of any earned but unpaid base salary, unpaid expense reimbursements, and any vested benefits the executive may have under any employee benefit plan, in each case, as of the date of termination. - (2) Payment and benefits are conditioned on (a) the executive's continued compliance with her obligations under the employment agreement related to confidentiality and non-interference and intellectual property covenants and (b) the executive (or her estate) executing and delivering a full release of all claims in favor of Daré. - (3) The number of months is 12 for Ms. Johnson and 9 for Ms. Walters-Hoffert.
+- (1) Consists of any earned but unpaid base salary, unpaid expense reimbursements, and any vested benefits the executive may have under any employee benefit plan, in each case, as of the date of termination. - (2) Payment and benefits are conditioned on (a) the executive's continued compliance with her obligations under the employment agreement related to confidentiality and non-interference and intellectual property covenants and (b) the executive (or her estate) executing and delivering a full release of all claims in favor of Daré.